 Adjuvants: NIS, COC, MSO, AMS.
 In most situations the addition of a nonionic surfactant to the spray solution (1 qt/100 gal) is recommended.
-If weeds are large and growing conditions dry, consider using a crop oil concentrate or methylated seed oil at 0.25% vol/vol. If difficult-to-control grass species are present, consider adding 2.5-4.0 lb/a of ammonium sulfate to improve control.
+If weeds are large and growing conditions dry, consider using a crop oil concentrate at 1% vol/ vol. If difficult-to-control grass species are present, consider adding 2.5-4.0 lb/a of ammonium sulfate to improve control.